statamic/docs/content/collections/docs/antlers.md

 You can write PHP inside special delimiters.
 You may use `{{?...?}}` to write raw PHP and manipulate the current context (variables that exist in a given request), and `{{$...$}}` to `echo` the result of a PHP expression and render HTML.

-### Examples
+### Syntax

-The following two examples are functionally equivalent, but each uses a different approach based on the delimiter.
+The following two syntax examples are functionally equivalent, but each uses a different approach based on the delimiter.

 ```antlers
 {{? $register = route('account.register'); ?}}